Pwd9000-ML/terraform-azurerm-apply/README.md

 # Terraform Apply - GitHub Action (terraform-azurerm-apply)

-GitHub Action - Download a Terraform plan workspace artifact created by `Pwd9000-ML/terraform-azurerm-plan` and apply with AzureRM backend.
+Download a Terraform plan workflow artifact created by `Pwd9000-ML/terraform-azurerm-plan` and apply with AzureRM backend.

 See my [detailed tutorial]() for more usage details.